findkit/findkit/packages/docs/docs/ui/patterns/embedding/raw.md

 # Raw Embedding

 Raw embedding can be used when you want the search UI to be part of the page content.
-This of used for more custom search interfaces, some times called "archive views" like event or product listing with custom filters.
+This often used for the more custom search interfaces, some times called "archive views" like an event or product listing with custom filters.

 This pattern can be used together with the modal patterns.
+Ex. the modal pattern is used for the global site search and raw embeding for the more specific use cases.

 It can be implement by setting [`modal: false`](/ui/api/#modal) and passing in a custom container to [`container`](/ui/api/#container).
 This just renders the UI